BBro2137/KulkiGUI/README.md

 > [!NOTE]
-> the only executors that kulki gui officialy supports are:
+> ## Executor Compability
+> if your executor is NOT on this list then dont complain that something doesnt work, or works really weird and not as intended. i have not checked any other executors for if they work with kulki gui
 >
+> working:
 >
 > [Velocity](https://realvelocity.xyz/) (Last Tested:June of 2026)
 >